merlian2/govwifi-terraform/README-new-environment.md

 Follow the steps below to create a brand new GovWifi environment:

-#### Duplicate & Rename All The Files Used For Our Staging Environment
+#### Duplicate & Rename All The Files Copied From The Staging Environment
 Edit, then run the following command from the root of the govwifi-terraform directory to copy all the files you need for a new environment (replace `<NEW-ENV-NAME>` with the name of your new environment e.g. `foo`):